grabantot/deuces/README.md

 ## Implementation notes

 Deuces-numpy currently handles only 7 card hand lookups (via evaluate method).
-This is not just a wrapper, the whole score calculation is rewritten in numpyso it's really fast.
+This is not just a wrapper, the whole score calculation is rewritten in numpy so it's really fast.
 Original lookup tables are used.

 Some extra functionality provided:
 - evaluate_hands5(self, hands)